djeada/Linux-Notes/notes/ssh_and_scp.md

 <h1>Challenges</h1>

-1. Use ssh to login to a remote server.
-If you don't already have a server, you may set one up using one of several free cloud options (for example, EC2 on Amazon Free Tier) or a virtual machine installed on your PC.
+1. Use SSH protocol to log into a remote server.
+If you don't already have a server, you may set one up using one of several free cloud options (for example, EC2 on Amazon Free Tier) or create a virtual machine with Linux on your PC.
-2. Use a non-standard port (e.g. 6176) for ssh connection.
+2. Use a non-standard port (e.g. 6176) for the SSH connection.
-3. Use <i>scp</i> to copy /var/log directory from your server to local machine.
+3. Use <code>scp</code> to copy /var/log directory from the server to your desktop.
-4. To upload the images directory to your server, use an <i>SFTP</i> GUI of your choice.
-Using <i>SFTP</i>, try creating various temporary folders, changing their location, and deleting them at the end.
+4. To upload the images directory to your server, use an <code>SFTP</code> GUI of your choice.
+Using <code>SFTP</code>, try creating various temporary folders, changing their location, and deleting them at the end.
+5. Use <code>scp</code> to copy the contents of the /etc/passwd file from your server to your local machine.